EMMA Help Topics

 button will be enabled.
 Press it to complete the submission.If you decide that you do not want to submit the item, you may click

-(which will attempt to return you to the previous page), or simply go to any other page in EMMA.EMMA-native versus member repository submissions
+(which will attempt to return you to the previous page), or simply go to any other page in EMMA.EMMA-native versus partner repository submissions

 "EMMA-native" submissions (where "EMMA" is selected as the "Source Repository") will be entered into the EMMA index immediately after completion.
 This means that your submission can start appearing in EMMA search results almost immediately.

-The remediation of a file derived from the holdings of a member repository must be submitted back to is submitted back to that repository for inclusion in their collection.
-Depending the policy of the specific member repository, there may be some delay (hours or days) before the new member repository item associated with your submission starts to appear in EMMA search results.
+The remediation of a file derived from the holdings of a partner repository must be submitted back to is submitted back to that repository for inclusion in their collection.
+Depending on the policy of the specific partner repository, there may be some delay (hours or days) before the new partner repository item associated with your submission starts to appear in EMMA search results.

 Updating an existing EMMA entry